nejedlypetr/ufo-sightings/README.md

 # UFO sightings data analysis and visualisation

 ## Data source
-The data used for this analysis and visualization project consists of UFO sightings reported in the United States spanning the years 1993 to 2013.

 The dataset used for this analysis can be found on Kaggle [here](https://www.kaggle.com/datasets/jonwright13/ufo-sightings-around-the-world-better).
+It consists of UFO sightings reported in the United States spanning the years 1993 to 2013.
 The author of the dataset on Kaggle obtained the original data from NUFORC.org.

 ## Scripts

 The original dataset already had a well-structured format and was cleaned, so I only filtered the sightings reported in the USA during 1993-2013.
 Then, I added a `day` column and changed the `month` column from a number to a string.

 Both scripts can be found in the `scripts` folder.